 Heavy space systems to the lunar surface are, for practical reasons, expected to be modular.
-Their carrier modules will be key to enabling future space stations around the Moon, like in the case of NASA’s Deep Space Gateway.
+Their carrier modules will be key to enabling future space stations around the Moon, like in the case of the NASA-led Gateway habitat.

 Chandrayaan 2 orbiter is the first wave that can lead to eventual realization of such complex missions.
 And with ISRO now claiming 7 years of operational life for the orbiter, troves of valuable scientific data is being looked forward to.

 Of course the successful rocket that launched Chandrayaan 2 and the orbiter are only part of the story.
 The prime focus was always on the lander, for a very simple reason.